Florida LLC Articles of Organization

 Article III: Registered Agent, Registered Office, and Registered Agent’s Signature

-The articles of organization must include the name, street address in this state, and written acceptance of the LLC’s initial registered agent.13 Unlike many other states, Florida law requires the registered agent to sign the articles of organization and state that he or she is familiar with and accepts the obligations of the position of registered agent.14
+An LLC’s articles of organization must include the registered agent’s name and Florida street address, along with the registered agent’s signed acceptance of the position.13 The registered agent signs the articles of organization to verify that he or she is familiar with and accepts the obligations of the registered agent position.14

 Article IV: Name and Address of Members or Managers